1. Membership Categories and Privileges

 (b) It shall be charged with promoting and developing interest in Asia and the encouragement of the scholarly and more popular understanding of Asia in the regions of its concern.
 The Council of Conferences shall serve as a liaison between the Board of Directors and participants in the various conferences.

-(c) The Council shall consist of one member from each regional conference elected for three-year staggered terms so that new members shall be elected each year.
+(c) The Council shall consist of one member from each regional conference elected for three-year staggered terms so that new members shall be elected each year, subject to the exceptions provided for in (f) in this section.

 (d) The Council of Conferences shall consult with the constituent conferences to assure an appropriate rotation of actual nominations for the council so that no constituent conference is unrepresented on the council.
 In case a position becomes vacant among the members of the council, the position shall be filled by the person nominated by the same regional conference who received the next highest number of votes for that position.